Generating Java code

 Terminate locations when using Syntax integration

 The FLUYT syntax family always starts expressions with a $ sign.
-For locations this is technically optional.
+For locations, it is technically optional to also terminate the expression with a $ sign.
 However, the end of the name can be very confusing, as FLUYT syntaxes allow the dot as a name part:

 $name.getX() /// Refers to a location 'name.getX' $name$.getX() /// Refers to a location 'name'